Families

 | Contents |

-It’s obviously work in progress.
-More than anything else it’s underlining how little I know — and how much I want to know.
-I’ve started to feel closer to some of those names.
-There’s the great-grandmother I can’t remember but whose knee I sat on.
-There’s my grandfather’s description of their lives as kauri bushmen.
-There are his two brothers who fought at Chunuk Bair, and my grandmother’s brothers who died at Passchendaele.
-There’s my great-great grandmother’s diary from Whakatane in the 1890s — and the time old Te Kooti came to visit.
-There are the Masons meeting in Jerusalem.
+There are some good stories! — my father Cliff’s about the Depression and World War 2, my grandfather’s description of their lives as kauri bushmen, his two brothers who fought at Chunuk Bair, my grandmother’s brothers who died at Passchendaele, my father’s three uncles who died in a coal mining tragedy, my great-great grandmother’s diary from Whakatane in the 1890s, and the time that old Te Kooti came to visit.
 And much more, but still far more gaps than stories.

 This is family lore, not family history.
 By and large I haven’t tried to validate what they’ve left behind in the way a historian would, just passed it on, as they did for us.
-But in the process — aided by ancestry.com, old newspapers, Wikipedia etc — I’ve tried to tell their stories and turn them into flesh and blood characters, not just stilted faces in old photographs.
+The old photos, faded and unfocused, don’t bother me.
+They remind us how time passes.

 If I’ve commented or passed judgment occasionally, I hope it was the exception not the rule.
 I think that generally speaking a healthy society is one that’s proud of the people who built what it enjoys today.
 I’d rather ask whether our forbears would be proud of us than stand in judgment of them.